 - 14.1 In comparison with the contest rules adopted in previous years, there are significant modifications in this year's contest rules.
 All participants should read all contest rules in detail.
-The main modifications of this year's contest rules are: - 14.1.1 The site area is changed from L-shape to a hexagon. - 14.1.2 The number of mass blocks put on each floor is computed by using Equation 2 and then round off this computed value to the nearest integer. - 14.1.3 The way of fixing the base board onto the shaking table is to use the clamping strip.
+The main modifications of this year's contest rules are: - 14.1.1 There is no restriction on the allowable maximum number of wooden sticks fixed on the base board. - 14.1.2 There is only a requirement on the minimum number of mass blocks installed (Rules 5.3), while the participating team has its free will whether additional mass blocks are favorable. - 14.1.3 The way of fixing the base board onto the shaking table is to use the clamping strip.
 (Figure 18) - 14.1.4 Due to the change of the way of fixing the base board onto the shaking table, the size of the base board is changed into $26 \text{ cm} \times 26 \text{ cm}$ .